chrishaining/covid-19-word-clouds/README.md

 * the question-and-answer sessions involving the press
 * any speeches at the end of the briefing.

+---

+## Setup and Packages
+The programs use:
+* Python 3
+* pip3 for installing packages
+* wordcloud
+* matplotlib
+* numpy

+---

+## Methodology
+The list of stopwords (words that are excluded from the clouds) is fairly short and is limited to common words such as `I`, `you`, `and` and `the`.
+It doesn't include verbs, adjectives or adverbs.
+This means that the clouds could include common words that do not impart much meaning, such as `very` or `really`.

+The choice of speeches was determined by the availability of transcripts.
+Plus, due to time constraints, I limited myself to briefings from the past week.
+These choices mean that I only have texts from two people, Foreign Secretary Dominic Raab (two texts) and Chancellor Rishi Sunak (one text).

+---

 ## Sources
 __7th April: Foreign Secretary Dominic Raab__
 [UK Government website](https://www.gov.uk/government/speeches/foreign-secretarys-statement-on-coronavirus-covid-19-7-april-2020)